scaleflex/filerobot-image-editor/README.md

 ## Contributing

-All contributions are super welcome!
+All contributions are super welcomed!

 ## License